Analyzing Fatpipe Inc/UT (FATN) and Its Rivals

-Fatpipe Inc/UT (NASDAQ:FATN – Get Free Report) is one of 48 public companies in the “Services – Computer Programming And Data Processing” industry, but how does it contrast to its competitors?
-We will compare Fatpipe Inc/UT to similar companies based on the strength of its risk, institutional ownership, analyst recommendations, dividends, earnings, profitability and valuation.
+Fatpipe Inc/UT (NASDAQ:FATN – Get Free Report) is one of 48 public companies in the “Services – Computer Programming And Data Processing” industry, but how does it weigh in compared to its competitors?
+We will compare Fatpipe Inc/UT to similar businesses based on the strength of its profitability, risk, valuation, analyst recommendations, institutional ownership, dividends and earnings.

 Profitability